Lionel Barrymore on stage, screen and radio: As actor

 The list does not include the 1913 film The Vengeance of Galora, which Barrymore wrote.
 Although some sources list him as also appearing in the film, his biographers, James Kotsilibas-Davis and Margot Peters, separately state he did not.
 Kotsilibas-Davis also lists Fighting Blood (1911), My Hero (1912), and The Musketeers of Pig Alley (1912) as films in which Barrymore did not appear, despite claims of other biographers to the contrary; Peters does not list the films in her filmography of the actor.
+However short films, like feature films, do survive incomplete as with many in the Library of Congress collection.
+Finding complete prints is still in progress.